GranBan/granthbangard_data-science_portfolio/Spotify NLP App Review Intelligence System/README.md

 **Why a 10-word minimum for topic modeling?** 33% of all reviews are 5 words or fewer.
 These produce generic embeddings that dilute cluster quality; the threshold retains 19,406+ usable negative reviews while removing noise.

+**Why migrate off Streamlit?** Streamlit Community Cloud's free tier sleeps after inactivity, producing a 30-60 second cold start on first load, unacceptable for a resume-linked demo a recruiter might click once.
+Streamlit's memory ceiling on the free tier also constrained how the app served its precomputed datasets.
+A FastAPI backend plus a statically-hosted Next.js frontend removes the cold-start entirely on the frontend side and gives full control over how each dataset is served.

 </details>

 <details>